reneschoonrok/kubernetes-ml-whiteboard/Readme.md

 Screenshot from the container version: <br>
 ![](/screenshot.jpg)

-To do that I had to switch to nodejs with tesseract.js but the OCR is working and I added helm deploy example. <br> So 'helm mariadb' fetches helm chart from stable and deploys. <br>
+To containerize, I had to switch to nodejs with tesseract.js.
+The OCR is a little bit harder (I will examine that) and I added helm deploy example. <br>
+So 'helm mariadb' fetches helm chart from stable and deploys. <br>
 The container serves the client/webcam app and in the backend it deploys via kubectl and helm3 which are also in the image (see dockerfile) <br>